 > COCO: It was because of music that Mama Coco spoke again and they used music to ensure Hector won’t disappear and the stolen music and lyrics were credited to the real composer.

-> THE BOOK OF LIFE: Manolo’s family embraced his passion for music when he was able to defeat the bull by making it disappear after asking the bulls for forgiveness.
+> THE BOOK OF LIFE: Manolo’s family embraced his passion for music when he was able to defeat the bull by making it disappear after asking the bulls for forgiveness using a song.

 14) The movie’s title was not the main character’s name but of something else that was important in the story.